PanuGr/mikegeorgiou/README.md

 2. The fileName should be the same with the id
 3. Change the front matter (id, title, image, shortDescription).
 4. Write their content in Markdown.
 5. Add "gameName.md" to the games array in index.html.

-## Optimizations for each page
-- compressed images/ netlify image
-- add preconnect and dns-prefetch
-- organize the head
+You'll find it in the bottom of the file, inside the scipt tag